-Comment: Greater Wellington advises that the current rules allow for the carriage of bikes on the regional rail network in general and the new Matangi trains have been designed to allow the carriage of bikes.
+Subcommittee's response: Greater Wellington advised the subcommittee that the current rules allow for the carriage of bikes on the regional rail network in general and the new Matangi trains have been designed to allow the carriage of bikes.
 Bikes can be carried on the Wairarapa trains, subject to available space.
 The operational policy is currently under review and will include looking at cycle storage at rail stations.